-Women are still seriously under-represented in leading positions in the academic and scientific fields.
-Only 21% of the highest paid professorships in the EU are held by women; in some countries the proportion is even lower.
-The figures are similarly high for key committees and commissions that decide on research awards, the appointment of professors and research funding.
+Women are still seriously under-represented in leadership positions in academia.
+Only 26 % of professorships in Europe are held by women; in some countries, the share of women is even lower (SheFigures 2021).
+The figures are similarly low for key committees and commissions that decide on research awards, the appointment of professors and research funding.
 There is now a consensus in politics and science that the under-representation of women in academic leadership positions represents an untapped potential.
 However, there is a lack of tools to help decision-makers find proven female experts.

 AcademiaNet is intended to be such an instrument.
 The database contains the profiles of women academics from all disciplines.
 Decision-makers can use the database to search for the best in their field.
 This makes it easier to fill scientific committees with female experts, to ask female speakers for a panel and to identify candidates for appointment procedures and awards.
 AcademiaNet is also a useful tool for journalists and conference organizers who are looking for proven female experts.